Townhomes are a great option as they provide ample space and also are less maintenance than a single family home.

 Townhomes in Virginia are generally 2-3 level homes built side by side, sharing exterior walls with the next home.
 End units of a row of townhomes have only 1 shared wall.

-It is a very popular home style in Fairfax, along with condos and single family detached homes.
+It is a very popular home style the DMV, along with condos and single family detached homes.

 Fairfax, VA…Where is it?